 In Issue 9, 2011 of Deloitte Review, Jonathan Coppulsky, Alicechandra Fritz and Mark White wrote a great piece on managing a crisis.
 They called it “Brand Resilience: protecting your brand from saboteurs in a high-speed world,” and it contained fundamental ideas on protecting a company’s brand from harm.
 It is a MUST read for anyone in branding,

-However, while its ideas are thought-provoking – especially the one drawing from the US Army/Marine Corps Counterinsurgency Field Manual (our own Boot Camps have reached into military documentation for inspiration) – the authors used the wrong word to describe a brand that spins into crisis.
+However, while its ideas are thought-provoking – especially the one drawing from the US Army/Marine Corps Counterinsurgency Field Manual (our own Boot Camps have reached into military documentation for inspiration and our blog on “Things Could Be Worse” uses a Marine manual) – the authors used the wrong word to describe a brand that spins into crisis.
 They used the word saboteurs and a phenomenon of brand sabotage to describe “unintentional, as well as deliberate, attacks on brands.”
 Their paper formulated a thesis that there are “enemies” just waiting in the weeds to pounce on unsuspecting brands, and that the astute brand manager would do well to take steps to detect and respond to these threats.

 The thesis is incorrect because largely, people embrace brands; they don’t wait in the wings for a brand to mis-fire, and then pounce on it.
 We would suggest – respectfully – that a brand derails itself.
 Indeed, we know of no individual or group of individuals who can launch a successful attack on a brand unless that brand itself shows a weakness, a mistake, or worse, an outright blunder.